resync/resync-simulator/README.md

 * event type(s): what kind of events it should simulate (default: ALL)
 * simulations: the number of simulations to run (default: infinite)

-The simulator implements the [observer][Observer Pattern], which means that the simulator notifies a number of registered observers about change events.
+The simulator implements the Observer Pattern, which means that the simulator notifies a number of registered observers about change events.

 ## Command Line Usage